Avoid these mistakes when teaching your child to ride their bike

 1) Starting too young

-Just because the child down the road was pedalling by the age of three doesn't mean this is when your child will be ready.
+Just because the child down the road was pedalling by age three doesn’t mean your child will be ready then.
+Many children develop the skills needed to ride between ages 4 and 6, but some might take longer.

-Further reading: What's the best age to teach a child to ride a bike?
+Further reading: What age do kids learn to ride a bike?

 2) Missing the balance bike phase

-Balance bikes tend to be cheaper than pedal bikes too and can be used from a younger age.
+Balance bikes are usually cheaper than pedal bikes and can be used from a younger age.

 If you've already bought them a pedal bike you may be able to convert it into a balance bike.